anuarsunkarovich-ai/DocumentGenerationAnek/docs/api-contract.md

 ## Frontend Integration Notes

 1. Always preserve `organization_id` in list, detail, polling, download, and preview calls.
+2. Treat the authenticated user's memberships as the source of truth for which organizations can be selected.
-2. Treat `task_id` as the stable polling identifier.
+3. Treat `task_id` as the stable polling identifier.
-3. Do not build storage URLs yourself; use the returned artifact URLs.
+4. Do not build storage URLs yourself; use the returned artifact URLs.
-4. Expect `from_cache=true` on very fast repeated generation runs.
+5. Expect `from_cache=true` on very fast repeated generation runs.